top of page

 Later, in the nineteenth century, it was Saint Germain who introduced the waltz in Europe by inspiring its magnificent renditions upon Johann Strauss and Johann Strauss, Jr.

-Gold statue of Johann Strauss, the waltz king, at Stadtpark in Vienna, Austria
+A statue of Johann Strauss, inventor of the waltz, at Stadtpark in Vienna, Austria.

 Johann Strauss, the waltz king, at Stadtpark in Vienna, Austria